-To exit ERS mode, simply press and hold the GEAR+ switch until "D" is once again displayed in the instrument cluster.
+To exit ERS mode, simply push and hold the GEAR+ switch until the gear limit display disappears from the instrument cluster.

 Do not downshift for additional engine braking on a slippery surface.
 The drive wheels could lose their grip and the vehicle could skid, causing a collision or personal injury.